New Animal Planet Series ‘My Big Fat Pet Makeover’ Seeks To Slim Down Obese Pets

 Obesity is a major health issue in this country, and the problem has spilled over to include beloved pets as well.
 Over 50 percent of dogs and cats are obese, and there are many reasons for this shocking statistic.
 Lack of exercise, too many treats, and overfeeding all contribute to the problem.
 According to People, obesity can cause a myriad of the same health problems that humans face including diabetes, high blood pressure, and heart disease.

-Travis Brorsen is an animal expert and trainer, and he will be tackling several cases this season with the goal of helping each pet live a healthier and in turn, happier life with their owners.
-He starts out with a four-month long weight-loss and behavior modification program that includes both the pet owners and their overweight animals.
+Travis Brorsen is an animal expert and trainer, and he will be tackling several cases this season with the goal of helping each pet live a healthier and, in turn, happier life with their owners.
+He starts out with a four-month-long weight-loss and behavior modification program that includes both the pet owners and their overweight animals.
 There will be a final weigh-in that reveals how successful the pets and their owners have been as they adapted to their individual diet and exercise programs.

 “We are thrilled to welcome Travis to the Animal Planet family,” said Patrice Andrews, general manager of Animal Planet.
 “Travis will bring forward important issues to the animal community with a focus on providing pet owners with simple changes anyone can make to help their pets.”